brocaar/lora-channel-manager/docs/content/install/config.md

 ### Packet-forwarder restart command

-This command configured by the `--pf-restart-command` will be executed by LoRa Gateway Config each time there is a configuration update.
+This command configured by the `--pf-restart-command` will be executed by LoRa Channel Manager each time there is a configuration update.
 The command thati needs to be configured is gateway dependent.
 Please refer the manual of your gateway.